This feature currently is available on the Firewalla Gold (in router mode) and a simpler version on the Firewalla Blue Plus

 - Default: Default priority for all traffic.

-- Low: For P2P or other non-essential services run in the background to prevent network congestion.
+- Low: For non-essential services running in the background to prevent network congestion.

 - If you have gigabit download and upload, you shouldn't need to do any rate limit.
 Turning on the smart queue is enough.